a-b-street/docs/book/src/software/ungap_the_map/user_guide.md

 Besides showing you the distance and estimated time of a route, the tool also tells you how comfortable the trip might be.
-You can see which segments of the route travel on high-stress roads, which are defined as major roads without any dedicted bike lanes.
+You can see which segments of the route travel on high-stress roads, which are defined as major roads without any dedicated bike lanes.
 You can also explore the elevation profile of your route, see the number of traffic signals you'll encounter, and check any potentially difficult turns.